 • The wheel rim must be designed for use with your bike.

-• The rim must comply with all safety standards and be approved for sale and use in the UK.
+• The rim must comply with all safety standards and be approved for sale and use in Ireland.

 Regenerating motorcycle wheels